Stormwatch: Team Achilles: Cancellation

 StormWatch: Team Achilles was canceled in mid-story, along with the rest of the "Eye of the Storm" titles from Wildstorm, such as Wildcats 3.0.
 Issue #23 ended up being the last issue published.
-Wright's revised script for Stormwatch #24 is online.
+Wright's revised script for Stormwatch #24 is available online.
 The characters from the book were left isolated in a pocket universe separate from the regular Wildstorm continuity.

-Shortly before the 2003 invasion of Iraq, Micah published an anti-war protest book, You Back the Attack, We'll Bomb Who We Want!.
+Shortly before the 2003 invasion of Iraq, Micah Wright published an anti-war protest book, You Back the Attack, We'll Bomb Who We Want!.
 The book, a satirical collection of old military propaganda posters repainted to feature modern anti-war messages, featured an introduction where Wright claimed to have been a former United States Army Ranger Sergeant who experienced combat in Operation Just Cause, the 1989 invasion of Panama.
 Wright gave a radio interview on "Democracy Now!" with Amy Goodman.
 In 2003, gossip columnist Richard Leiby wrote a 2-page article extolling Wright's poster work for The Washington Post.
 Wright's credentials were immediately questioned by real Rangers who contacted Leiby.
 A year later, when Wright learned Leiby was writing an exposé questioning his military service, he confessed and apologized online that he had never served in the military and that his only military experience was as an ROTC student in college.

 Following Wright's exposure, Seven Stories Press, the publisher of You Back The Attack, We'll Bomb Who We Want!, canceled Wright's second book of remixed propaganda, If You're Not a Terrorist, Then Stop Asking Questions.
 The book was later published by a division of Random House.
-Wright's comic book Stormwatch: Team Achilles was canceled at #23, leaving one issue unprinted by publisher DC/Wildstorm.
+Wright's comic book Stormwatch: Team Achilles was canceled at #23, leaving one issue unpublished.